 The student will notify the professor and the facility at which the student is expected regarding absence or anticipated tardiness, at least one hour before the experience is scheduled to begin.
 Absences or tardiness will jeopardize the student's successful completion of the clinical/practicum portion of this course.
 Failure to notify the facility and the professor may result in clinical/practicum failure.
-Students who are 10 minutes or more late to arrive at clinical will be sent home with a clinical failure for the day.
-Three such clinical failures will result in the failure of clinical.
 Failure of the clinical/practicum portion will result in failure of the course.